US and Qatar agree to prevent disbursal of recently unfrozen Iranian funds as Israel-Hamas war rages - KVIA

 The White House confirmed that the death toll in the fighting now includes at least 27 Americans, while 14 more U.S. citizens in Israel remain unaccounted for.
 The White House has said a “handful” of Americans are among the dozens of people that Hamas took hostage.

 U.S. officials estimate 160,000-170,000 Americans are in Israel, as residents, tourists or in some other capacity.
 An estimated 500 to 600 American citizens are in Gaza, including people who have been working as humanitarian workers or visiting relatives.
-Egypt and Israel have closed all exits from the blockaded territory.
+Israel has sealed its crossing out of Gaza as part of a harsh siege on the territory since Saturday’s Hamas attacks.
+And Gaza’s sole crossing point with Egypt was forced to close after Israeli airstrikes hit nearby.

 The U.S. government is arranging for at least four charter flights a day out of Israel, according to people familiar with the planning.